atakolday/entrapeer/README.md

 - Extracts useful information from Wikipedia pages.

 #### `utils.py`
-- Contains helper functions used across different modules.
-- Currently, only includes `evaluate_response()` which evaluates the retrieved response based on the user query, focusing on (1) relevance, and (2) completeness.
+- `evaluate_response`: Evaluates the retrieved response based on the user query, focusing on (1) relevance, and (2) completeness.

-## End-to-End Execution Flow
-1. `main.py` receives a query through user input.
-2. The query is passed to `query_disambiguator.py` for refinement and classification.
-3. Based on classification, the query is routed to the appropriate handler:
-   - `financial_query_handler.py` for finance-related queries through Yahoo Finance.
-   - `wikipedia_query_handler.py` for all other queries.
-4. The appropriate handler processes the query and returns the first result.
-5. The returned result is evaluated for relevance and completeness.
-   - If the first result from Yahoo Finance or Wikipedia is sufficient, `verification_search_handler.py` verifies the information through a web search.
-   - The application returns the verified result.
-5. If the first result failed the relevance or completeness check, the query is given to `verification_search_handler.py` for a real-time web search using Tavily and Google Serper.
-   - the result is evaluated for relevance and completeness.
-   - if the result is sufficient, the application returns the verified result.
-   - if the result is insufficient or incomplete, the application returns to step 2, and asks the user for further details with `main(retry=True, user_input=refined_input)`
-5. `main.py` formats and outputs the verified result.
+- `hyperlink`: Creates hyperlinks with source URL, using ASCII escape sequences for the sources listed at the end of the system response.
+- `extract_source_names`: Extracts domain names from URLs and returns a list of (formatted_source, url) tuples.
+- `format_sources`: If there is a ticker, returns the hyperlinked Yahoo Finance URL.
+Otherwise, finds a list of source URLs inside parentheses at the end of the given text and replaces them with hyperlinked, formatted source names.

 ## License
 This project is licensed under the MIT License.
 See `LICENSE` for more details.